 The Meta-Model is one of the most useful language tools in NLP.
 It's simple and very effective at helping you get to the essence of a situation, of your own thoughts and beliefs.
 It can even help you reveal your own prejudices that block you from seeing what's really so, and what's possible.
 In future chapters, we'll explore using meta-model with others.
 Here is your chance to use is with yourself.

-Here's Jan Prince introducing the Meta Model form our Portable Practitioner Training
+Here's Jan Prince introducing the Meta Model from our Portable Practitioner Training

 An easy way to train yourself is to start spotting the use of what are called “modal operators of necessity” is to pick an article, an essay or interview, and use a highlighter to go through it and pick out every occurrence of the words should, ought, must, have to, need to, required, and so on you can find.
 Then you might even look for the sneaky ones, like “may” where, although the strict definition of the word is to ask or give permission, it can be used with tonality or framing that makes it a command.